Listen to the Podcast:

 The Five Pillars of Conscious Capital

 Welcome to Conscious VC, where we have real conversations that explore how to build businesses that shape the future while making a giant difference at the same time.
-Hosted by Navin Chaddha, Managing Director of Mayfield, and me, podcaster and author, Christopher Lochhead.
+Hosted by Navin Chaddha, Managing Partner of Mayfield, and me, podcaster and author, Christopher Lochhead.
 On this episode, Navin and I wanted to share with you what the vision is behind this show and why we think that expanding the dialogue around conscious capital is critical for entrepreneurs, venture capitalists, and candidly, anyone who cares about building the companies and the categories of the future.
 Enjoy.

 Navin, it’s wonderful to be with you.
 It’s a great opportunity to talk about an incredibly important topic now in conscious capital.
 How are you?

 I’m doing well.
 I appreciate you having me back.
 It’s a real pleasure to be with you.

 I can’t wait to do this podcast series together.
 One of the things I was thinking about off the top of my head, particularly after our last conversation, is this topic of what’s the role of business beyond just “making money?”
 I’d be curious what your thoughts are on that.